 Detailed information about the mediation process can be found in the court's Administrative Procedures.

-The United States Bankruptcy Court for the Southern District of California relies on a standing Advisory Board / Local Rules Committee to provide input, oversight, and improvement in relation to administrative matters and our Local Rules and forms.
-Chief Judge Margaret Mann oversees the committee's work, along with Michael Williams, Clerk of Court.
-The committee usually meets monthly and solicitation of new members occurs in late Fall of each year, depending on the expiration of the committee members' terms.
+The United States Bankruptcy Court for the Southern District of California relies on a standing Local Rules Advisory Committee to provide input, oversight, and improvement in relation to administrative matters and our Local Rules and forms.
+Judge Christopher Latham oversees the committee's work, along with Michael Williams, Clerk of Court.
+The committee currently meets quarterly, and solicitation of new members occurs in late Fall of each year, depending on the expiration of the committee members' terms.
 Members are appointed by the court for three-year terms.

 To propose a revision to a Local Bankruptcy Rule (LBR), the Administrative Procedures, or a Local Court Form, send an E-mail to LBRcomments@casb.uscourts.gov with the following information: